khushu/Camera-SensorFusionND/README.md

 **Observations and parts of the project:**

-The flow of the module has been modified, so that the code is a bit clean, with 2 seperate flows for task 1-6 with visuals to show the integration of the pipeline and 2nd generating the file for comparison and analysis of different  detector / descriptor of pairs.
-Also, because for generation of files, more expensive functions are called like file operartions and sort, which hinder the speed and can not have visual for testing.
+The flow of the module has been modified, so that the code is a bit clean, with 2 separate flows for task 1-6 with visuals to show the integration of the pipeline and 2nd generating the file for comparison and analysis of different  detector / descriptor of pairs.
+Also, because for generation of files, more expensive functions are called like file operations and sort, which hinder the speed and can not have visual for testing.

-One flow runs all the detector / descriptor pair, and other runs one tyhe best with visuals.
+One flow runs all the detector / descriptor pair, and other runs one the best with visuals.

 **MP.0 Mid-Term Report**